Biden turns to Pennsylvania as he hammers Trump’s presidency

 But he also added a caveat: “Humility requires that I be clear, in the middle of a pandemic, in the middle of a recession, with unprecedented dislocation, and the difficulty of the logistics of voting in person, voting early, absentee ballots — predicting with certainty what’s going to happen is harder than ever.”

 A Washington Post-ABC News poll released Sunday showed Biden leading Trump by seven percentage points in Pennsylvania.
 A New York Times-Siena poll found him six points ahead of Trump.
-Both were within the margin of error, however.
+Both leads were within the margin of error, however.

 Other polls released Sunday showed the two contenders essentially tied in Florida, another state won by Trump in 2016 whose verdict will be critical to Tuesday’s outcome.

-Top Biden campaign strategist Anita Dunn predicted on CNN Sunday that the country will likely know the results of the election by Wednesday, even if unofficially.
+Top Biden campaign strategist Anita Dunn predicted on CNN Sunday that the country probably will know the results of the election by Wednesday, even if unofficially.

 “I think everybody is not — is not leaving anything to chance,” Dunn said.
 “We’re going to work hard.
 We’re going to work until the polls close.
 We’re going to get every vote we can.”